vistaalive01/selenium-test/README.md

 Description: This test checks the result of input which is "การจัดฟันคืออะไร".
 Expected Output: The output page must access the page that contain the result of searching.

 **Test Case #8** : Access Category Page
-Description: This test checks the
+Description: This test checks that can access the "สาระน่ารู้" page correctly or not.
 Expected Output: The output page must access the page names "สาระน่ารู้".

 **Test Case #9** : Payment Page Test
-Description:
+Description: The test checks that the Payment button can be use for make a payment or not.
-Expected Output:
+Expected Output: The output page must contain text which is "CLICK HERE TO BEGIN CREDIT CARD ONLINE PAYMENT".

 **Test Case #10** : Login Page Test
 Description:
 Expected Output:

 **Test Case #11** : Share facebook Test
 Description:
-Expected Output:
+Expected Output: The output pop-up must show the title as "Facebook".

 **Test Case #12** : Download Article Test
-Description:
+Description: This test checks that the article can be download correctly.
-Expected Output:
+Expected Output: The output must access "https://thaiortho.org/wp-content/uploads/2019/07/Cleft-ebook.pdf".